 How can I improve my oral hygiene routine?

 The majority of healthy teeth have a yellowish tint.
 Although people commonly desire whiter teeth, healthy teeth may have a yellow color.
-The dentin consists of a thick yellow tissue in the center of the tooth, which is why your teeth may have a yellow tint.
+The dentin consists of a thick yellow tissue in the tooth’s center, so your teeth may look yellow.

 How often should I floss?